Angelina Li

 Bio

-Hiya!
-I work on data stuff at CEA.
-I used to be the content lead on the EA Global team at CEA, and before that I did economic consulting.
+Hi!
+I'm a generalist on the executive office, where I work on M&E, data, and other projects.
+I used to work on the EA Global team at CEA, and before that I did economic consulting.
 I was born and raised in Hong Kong 🇭🇰.

 Think I'm making a mistake?
 Want to give me feedback?
 Here's my admonymous.
 You can also give feedback for me directly to my manager, Oscar Howie.